blog posts

 Data preparation

-For example, the data of a work sample including 50 samples from 3 flower models are evaluated.
-The received data has 5 rows, the first 4 rows are the values and the last row is the sample class, and the order is as follows:
+For example, the data from a work sample, comprising 50 samples from three flower models, is evaluated.
+The received data has five rows, the first four rows are the values,s, and the last row is the sample class, and the order is as follows:

 Step 2: Data Imaging

-In order to understand what information the data provides us and how it is structured, it is an important matter in data mining that this information can be obtained with the help of illustration and graphics.
+To understand what Information the data provides and how it is structured, it is an essential aspect of data mining that this Information can be obtained with the help of illustrations and graphics.

-Using graphs helps us to compare the values of two different data graphically.
+Using graphs helps us to compare the values of two different datasets graphically.
 Therefore, one of the steps in implementing data mining with Python is data visualization.
-For example, by writing the following command, a graph is drawn:
+For example, by writing the following Command, a Graph is drawn:

 Data Mining Graph